ewamal/product-reviews-project/README.md

 #### Deployment

 The backend is deployed on AWS and handles the blog post generation based on the product category.
-Accessible [here](https://dzym1rm5tj.execute-api.eu-north-1.amazonaws.com/staging).

 The frontend is a React-based web app deployed on Netlify.
 Accessible [here](https://storied-twilight-5e4414.netlify.app/)